neo-project/neo/CONTRIBUTING.md

 1.  **Discuss before coding**.
 Proposals must be discussed before being implemented.
 Avoid implementing issues with the discussion tag.
 2. **Tests during code review**.
 We expect reviewers to test the issue before approving or requesting changes.

+3. **Wait for at least 2 reviews before merging**.
+Changes can be merged after 2 approvals, for Neo 3.x branch, and 3 approvals for Neo 2.x branch.

 3. **Give time to other developers review an issue**.
 Even if the code has been approved, you should leave at least 24 hours for others to review it before merging the code.